 Whilst topo surveys are often requested by architecture firms and property developers, the range of people and organisations that may want a topographical survey conducted is wide.

-Homeowners and commercial property owners who want to assess the value of their property or section of land for future alternative development may well need a topo survey to help them evaluate this.
+Homeowners and commercial property owners who want to assess the value of their property or a section of land for future alternative development may well need a topo survey to help them evaluate this.

-A typical topographical survey includes:
+A typical topographic survey includes:

 This data is presented in a topographic map or CAD drawing, giving professionals a clear, accurate picture of the site.

-Feature Type | Examples | Why It Matters |
+| Feature Type | Examples | Why It Matters |

-Natural Features | Trees, slopes, streams | Environmental impact and design constraints |
+| Natural Features | Trees, slopes, streams | Environmental impact and design constraints |

-Man-Made Features | Buildings, roads, walls | Planning and construction alignment |
+| Man-Made Features | Buildings, roads, walls | Planning and construction alignment |

-Boundaries | Fences, legal property lines | Prevent disputes and ensure compliance |
+| Boundaries | Fences, legal property lines | Prevent disputes and ensure compliance |

-Elevation Data | Contours, spot heights | Groundworks and flood risk assessment |
+| Elevation Data | Contours, spot heights | Groundworks and flood risk assessment |

-Utilities | Drainage, pipes, cables | Avoid costly service clashes during works |
+| Utilities | Drainage, pipes, cables | Avoid costly service clashes during works |

 There are several types of topographical surveys, each suited to different needs: